samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 };
 ```

-You can declare these variable however you want, just make sure it is in a file that you .gitignore so that once you push it to github, your secret keys will not be exposed to the world.
+You can declare these variable however you want, just make sure it is in a file that you `.gitignore` so that once you push it to GitHub, your secret keys will not be exposed to the world.

 ### Adding a Global Dependency